-The Legislative Committee of PARSOL is based in Harrisburg.
+The Legislative Committee of PARSOL is based in Harrisburg but is active across the entire Commonwealth.
 It is dedicated to forming relationships with our elected officials and tracking bills that affect sexual offense policy.

 - Proactive measures such as education and identifying effective interventions aimed at preventing abuse.

 - Criminal Justice Reform (CJR) efforts that might impact conditions of parole/probation, access to programming and rehabilitation while in confinement, sentencing guidelines, mandatory minimums, clean slate, etc.